Hello everyone,

 Okay,

-The practice of deducting half day salary for being late more than 3 days in a month is a generally acceptable policy at offices.
+Deducting a full day is meaningless.
+The worker will then simply go home instead of reporting to work, which hardly helps the employer.
+The practice of deducting half a day's salary for being late more than 3 days in a month is generally an acceptable policy at offices.

-In any case, the rules need to be in the standing orders and clearly communicated to the employees in advance
+In any case, the rules need to be in the standing orders and clearly communicated to the employees in advance.

 From India, Mumbai